timkaechele/Bookmark-Liberation/README.md

-# KirbyZoo
+# Bookmark Liberation

 ## Draft

 ### General Ideas

-KirbyZoo should be a bookmarking service that is suitable for the average casual user as much as for the power user who just wants a fast and open alternative to existing services.
+Bookmark Liberation should be a bookmarking service that is suitable for the average casual user as much as for the power user who just wants a fast and open alternative to existing services.
 The whole system should be as open as possible.